An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Appendix: Applications to orthogonal arrays

-We remark that certain references refer to any strongly regular graph with parameters of the form $(n^2,\, m(n-1),\, (m-1)(m-2) + n - 2,\, m(m-1))$ as a Latin square graph, regardless of whether or not it corresponds to an orthogonal array.
+We remark that certain references use the term {\it Latin square graph} for any strongly regular graph with standard parameters of the form $(n^2,\, m(n-1),\, (m-1)(m-2) + n - 2,\, m(m-1))$, regardless of whether it corresponds to an orthogonal array.
 However, we will stick to the definition given above.

 The result of Bruck, Theorem \ref{srgneumaier} $(i)$ (cf.\ \cite{bruck1963finite}), implies that if $n > f(\delta)$, where $f$ is a fixed polynomial of degree 4, then the complement is itself a Latin square graph.
 In this case, the two graphs can be combined to obtain a full orthogonal array.
 Metsch \cite[Corollary 2.6]{Metsch} later improved Bruck’s bound by providing a polynomial $f$ of degree 3.